 A fast respiratory rate, or tachypnea, tends to be more common than a slow rate in newborns.
 Tachypnea usually means that the baby is not getting enough oxygen and compensating by breathing more frequently.

 Many issues can lead to labored breathing in newborns.
-Some
+Some common risk factors for respiratory distress include:

 - premature birth